-Independent assurance is provided by the Internal Audit function where the audit reports are deliberated by the Audit Committee.
+Independent assurance is provided by the Internal Audit function, where the Audit Committee deliberates the audit reports.
 The Audit Committee reviews internal control matters and highlights significant issues to the Board.

 The Internal Audit function is outsourced to an independent and competent internal audit service provider which reports directly to the Audit Committee.
-The Audit Committee reviews the competency of the internal audit service provider during the assessment process before the selection and appointment of internal audit is finalised.
+The Audit Committee reviews the competency of the internal audit service provider during the assessment process before the selection and appointment of internal audit are finalised.
 The primary role of the Internal Audit is to provide assurance to the Board, through the Audit Committee, whether the system of internal controls is functioning as intended.
-During the financial year under review, the internal audit function also assisted the Audit Committee in its review of the design adequacy and operating effectiveness of The Institute's anti-bribery and corruption controls and corruption risk management processes.

-On an annual basis, the internal audit service provider presents its audit plan to the Audit Committee for approval prior commencing audit work.
-Based on the approved plan, they undertake regular and systematic review of the internal control processes to provide the Audit Committee with sufficient assurance that the system of internal controls is effective in addressing the risks of the Institute.
+On an annual basis, the internal audit service provider tables its audit plan to the Audit Committee for approval before commencing audit work.
+Based on the plan approved, they undertake a regular and systematic review of the internal control processes to provide the Audit Committee with sufficient assurance that the system of internal controls effectively addresses The Institute's risks.